SophieMeier/Climate-Regulation-Service/README.md

 # **INDICATOR TO ESTIMATE CLIMATE REGULATION SERVICE OF VEGETATION IN CITIES**

 This python script allows to calculate the cooling capacity of cities for the atlantic zone.
 The case study used in the original work (*Meier et al. 2022*) are German cities with more than 50,000 inhabitants within the functional urban areas (according to Copernicus Urban Atlas).
-The model can be adapted to Mediterranean and continental climates using the proposed values from *Zardo et al. (2017)*.
+The model so far is designed for atlantic climates but can be adapted to mediterranean and continental climates using the proposed values from *Zardo et al. (2017)*.

 ## Short description of the indicator